Forest-Economics-Goettingen/optimLanduse/README.md

 the achieved levels of the indicators of all scenarios s.
 The dotted, horizontal red line illustrates the guaranteed performance*
 ![(1-\beta)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%281-%5Cbeta%29 "(1-\beta)")*,
-thus the robust feasible solution of the program (Equation 1 in (Husmann et al, n.d.)).*
+thus the robust feasible solution of the program (Equation 1 in Husmann et al. (n.d.)).*

 Setting the arguments for the lower and upper bounds exactly to the currently observed land-cover composition forces a solution that